vaskofo/Snowverlay/README.md

 - **Npcap**: The installer is located in the `/resources` folder of this repository.

 ### To-do

 - ~~Loading screen sometimes takes a while to go away~~
 - ~~Fix x number of players in window instead of static height~~
 - ~~Fix "finding server" message only disappearing after finding someone and not server~~
 - Add grace period before resetting after server change
 - Customizable hotkeys
 - Remake skill breakdown with: Skill icons, more info (crit rate, luck rate), individual window
+- Change starting overlay to a footer message
 - ~~Class name on skill breakdown~~
 - Self updater
 - Export to excel/CSV, on 1m 3m and total